Updated January 2023

 Once both parties have agreed on an acceptable solution, they need to own it.
 Have each participant acknowledge their responsibilities.

-The bottom line: Some workplace disputes are much tougher to resolve then others.
-But there is no question that following a standard framework like this will bring you closer to your goal, while demonstrating stronger leadership skills.
+The bottom line: Some workplace disputes are much tougher to resolve than others.
+But there is no question that following a standard framework like this will bring you closer to your goal.

 Eager to expand your workplace conflict resolution skills?